How Far Is 100 Feet? A practical guide to Understanding Distance

 -

 A city block: The length of a city block varies greatly depending on the city and its layout.
-However, many city blocks range from 200 to 400 feet in length.
-Therefore, 100 feet represents a significant portion of a city block.
+On the flip side, many city blocks range from 200 to 400 feet in length.
+Which means, 100 feet represents a significant portion of a city block.

 -